Professional development

 Typical duties

-The role of an information security analyst can vary greatly depending on the organization’s size, the industry sector and the analyst’s experience level.
-However, most junior roles handle basic monitoring and reporting of potential cyber incidents and will escalate issues to a higher-level analyst for further investigations.
-A typical day might include investigating, documenting and reporting on anomalies flagged in various tools.
+The role of an information security analyst can vary greatly depending on the organization’s size, industry sector and the analyst’s experience level.
+However, most junior roles handle basic monitoring and reporting of potential cyber incidents and will escalate issues to a higher-level analyst for further investigation.
+A typical day might include investigating, documenting and reporting anomalies flagged in various tools.
 More advanced-level analysts may also help team members with security procedures and develop strategies for their organization to improve current measures.

 How to land this job